Legal status of same-sex marriage: South Africa

 In December 2005, in the case of Minister of Home Affairs v Fourie, the Constitutional Court of South Africa ruled unanimously that bans on same-sex marriage were unconstitutional.
 The Court gave Parliament one year to change the laws, or same-sex marriage would be legalized by default.

 In November 2006, Parliament passed the Civil Union Act, under which both same-sex and opposite-sex couples may contract unions.
 A union under the Civil Union Act may, at the choice of the spouses, be called either a marriage or a civil partnership; whichever name is chosen, the legal effect is identical to that of a traditional marriage under the Marriage Act.
 Both religious and civil officials may refuse to perform same-sex marriages.

 Namibia

-In May 2023, the Supreme Court of Namibia ruled in favor of recognizing same-sex marriages performed in other jurisdictions.
+In May 2023, the Supreme Court of Namibia ruled in favor of recognizing same-sex marriages performed in other jurisdictions, directing the Ministry of Home Affairs to recognize same-sex marriages legally performed outside Namibia.

+In response, President Nangolo Mbumba on 2 October 2024 assented to the Marriage Act of 2024, which defined marriage as being between two persons of opposite sex.

+The Act does not rescind recognition of foreign same-sex marriages recognized before its enactment, but prevents further same-sex marriages performed abroad from being recognized.
+Although the Act has not yet come into force as of November 2025, legal analysts have argued that its provisions contradict the Supreme Court's ruling and may face constitutional challenges regarding the separation of powers.

 Americas

 Argentina

 On 22 July 2010, Argentina became the first country in Latin America to legalise same-sex marriage.
 The law also allows same-sex couples to adopt.
 And in many jurisdictions, including the city of Buenos Aires, it is also legal for non-residents and tourists.